Outward Bound Australia: Schools programs

 Public, Catholic and Independent schools across Australia use Outward Bound programs to support curricula.
-School programs range from a twelve-member group program (such as the one devised for Total Education in Warwick) to sequential full year groups of four hundred plus students that schools such as The Cranbrook School in Sydney conduct annually.
+School programs range from a 12-member group program (such as the one devised for Total Education in Warwick) to sequential full year groups of 400+ students that schools such as The Cranbrook School in Sydney conduct annually.

-In 2009 OBA partnered with over fifty schools, some of which include:
+In 2009 OBA partnered with over 50 schools, some of which include: